Research

 4. Associate Editor in International Transactions in Operational Research (Wiley)

-6. Special Issue „Supply Chain Viability in the post-COVID era“, OMEGA, deadline July 31, 2024, Call for papers
+6. Special Issue „Supply Chain Viability in the post-COVID era„, OMEGA, (closed), Call for papers

-7. Special Issue „Stress Tests for Supply Chains: Towards Viable Supply Chain Designs“ (deadline: November 30, 2023), Call for papers
+7. Special Issue „Stress Tests for Supply Chains: Towards Viable Supply Chain Designs“, International Journal of Production Research (closed), Call for papers

 Research interests: